Is walking good exercise?

 Regular physical activity is good for you.
 It can help you achieve a healthy weight, tone your muscles, and increase both your energy and stamina.
 And, it’s a great way to reduce stress.

-According to the American Heart Association, walking can help keep you fit and reduce your risk of serious diseases.
-In fact, walking at least 30 minutes a day can help you:
+In addition to keeping you fit, walking can help and reduce your risk of serious diseases.
+In fact, walking at least 30 minutes a day can:

 • Reduce your risk of heart disease, stroke, and diabetes